Fresh Air Intake Issues

 What We Discovered

-Up in the attic we found that the flexible, foil-wrapped fresh-air intake duct has pulled away from the exterior wall jack and is now hanging loose.
-Instead of bringing clean outdoor air into the HVAC return, the flex duct ends inside the unconditioned attic—which is full of loose fiberglass insulation and framing dust.
+Up in the attic we found that the flexible, fresh-air intake duct has pulled away from the exterior wall collar and is now hanging loose.
+Instead of bringing clean outdoor air into the HVAC return, the flex duct ends inside the unconditioned attic—which is full of loose fiberglass insulation, unconditioned air, and other things I really don’t want piped into my home.

 I took a few quick photos and opened a warranty claim, but while we wait I wanted to understand the possible risks for the family.